timofeysie/ngSniper/README.md

 A ngPerformance demo app that shows the number of scopes, watches and digest cycels, etc.
 It also is based on the demo created by the author of ngPerformance, Scott Tate.

+## To Do

+Use Blind Spot's Bindonce lib in a few demos as a solution to too many bindings.

 ## Build & development